 For further information on all aspects of course approval, modification and review, please contact Alison McQuin, Head of Quality (Committee and Validation).

 The University of Suffolk's procedure for the validation of new courses allows for a proposed new undergraduate or taught postgraduate course at the University to be evaluated and approved by an acknowledged group of experienced peers including internal and external academics, employer representatives and student representatives.

 More information on the course validation process (including guidance, forms and document templates, as well as separate procedures for the approval of partner courses, short courses and non credit-bearing courses) is available on the course validation page.

 It is understood that courses are dynamic and are subject to modifications from time to time in order to maintain currency and secure ongoing enhancement.
 The University of Suffolk's procedure for the approval of changes to existing courses outlines the way in which changes to courses are approved within the University and its partner institutions.

 The course modification form should be used to request approval of a change to a validated course.
 A revised definitive course record (with tracked changes), course modification summary, and where necessary, a revised/new module specification (with tracked changes) should accompany this form.
 Please contact the Validation and Exams team to be issued with the current definitive course record.
 You should also familiarise yourself with the implications of consumer protection law when considering modifications to courses (for further information, please see our staff guide to consumer protection law).

 Course modification forms must be submitted six months prior to the proposed implementation date, to ensure that students, applicants and other relevant stakeholders are provided with sufficient notice regarding planned course changes.
-For the 2019-20 academic year, the following deadlines will apply for submission of course modification forms and relevant accompanying documentation:
+Deadlines for submission of course modification forms and relevant accompanying documentation for the 2020-21 academic year are as follows:

 - For courses starting in April 2021: 2 October 2020